grouprise/grouprise/docs/configuration/assets.md

 }
 ```

-Take a look at the section about style variables
+Take a look at the next section about style variables to learn about easy style overrides with CSS variables.

-Note: Please refrain vom using the `add_style_inline` function from the `core.assets` module as it will break JavaScript-generated inline-styles in html.
+Note: Please refrain vom using the `add_style_inline` function from the `core.assets` module as it will break JavaScript-generated inline-styles in HTML.

 ## Style Variables

 To ease the process of overriding styles, stadtgestalten supports CSS variables where applicable.
-CSS variables are a nice thing, because with a single rule you can override a setting on the entire platform.
-Please mind that the support for these variables is a browser feature and rather new so you may still want to override individual styles depending on your target audience.
+CSS variables are a nice thing because with a single rule you can override a setting on the entire platform.
+Please mind that support for these type of variables is a browser feature and rather new, so you may still want to override individual styles depending on your target audience.

 ### Supported Variables